library(tidyverse)

 The result is a shape that shows the distribution of happiness scores, revealing patterns like whether most countries cluster around certain values, whether the distribution is symmetric or skewed, and whether there are any outliers.

-In the case of happiness, perhaps around 20 bins is the optimal value: not too coarse, not too noisy:
+In the case of happiness, around 20 bins provides a good balance:

 histogram(happiness, bins=20, data = whr2025)